 Short for "Multimedia Messaging Service."
 A type of text message that can contain media such as photos.
 Also used to facilitate group messaging threads over your carrier's network.

 An internet connection provided by your carrier that is generally available in all areas of your country.

 - See Also: 10 Ways to Use Less Data on Android

 Short for "Media Transfer Protocol."
 A standard that allows for the transfer of media files from one device to another without rendering the originating device's storage temporarily inaccessible to other apps or processes.
-MTP is used in most modern Android devices when connected via USB to a computer or external device, and is an expansion of the PTP standard (see below) that is compatible with more types of media files.
+MTP is used in most modern Android devices when connected via USB to a computer or external device, and is an expansion of the PTP standard that is compatible with more types of media files.

 Also referred to simply as "Nandroid" or "nandroid."
 A snapshot of your device's entire software suite as it currently stands.
 NANDroid backups are created in custom recovery and can be restored in the event of any critical error to bring the device's software back to the exact state it was in when the backup was created.

 Google's former line of devices that were created in partnership with various manufacturers.
 Nexus devices were released annually as a hardware companion to showcase new software features that were recently added to Android, and were renowned for their Vanilla Android software, prompt OTA updates, and high-end specs at a relatively low price point.
 However, Nexus phones have now been deprecated in favor of Google's first-party Pixel line.

 Short for "near field communication."
 A very low-power wireless communication standard that is used to power Android Pay and Android Beam.

-Also commonly called notification tray, notification shade, and notification panel.
+Also commonly called "notification tray," "notification shade," and "notification panel."
 This option is accessible by sliding one finger down from the status bar, and shows all new notifications, such as messages and missed calls, which can be swiped away or cleared, as well as persistent notifications.
 Indicators will appear in the status bar whenever new notifications are available.